marian-kamenistak/org/tech/career-framework/career-tracks/platform-team-lead.md

 ## Responsibilities

-Improve the happiness and productivity of the team.
+- Improve the happiness and productivity of the team.
-Hold regular 1:1's with team members.
+- Hold regular 1-2-1s with team members.
-Managing the team in line with our values.
+- Managing the team in line with our values.
-Define and drive OKRs, roadmap and its delivery.
+- Define and drive OKRs, roadmap and its delivery.
-Oversee team responsibilities and ensure those are being fulfilled Own agile processes within the team like planning or retrospectives.
+- Oversee team responsibilities and ensure those are being fulfilled.
+- Own agile processes within the team like planning or retrospectives.
-Still be a developer when needed or possible and fulfill its responsibilities.
+- Still be a developer when needed or possible and fulfill their responsibilities.
-Write public blog posts and speak at conferences.
+- Write public blog posts and speak at conferences.

 ## Performance indicators